jonev/HTTP-REST-test-DSL/README.md

 # HTTP REST test DSL

-This is a project which explores the modelling and code generation functionality of [Xtext](https://www.eclipse.org/Xtext/), resulting in Eclipse DSL plugin which generates JUnit tests, as HTTP calls for testing REST API's.
+This is a project which explores the modelling and code generation functionality of [Xtext](https://www.eclipse.org/Xtext/), resulting in Eclipse DSL plugin which generates [JUnit](https://junit.org/junit5/) tests, as HTTP calls for testing REST API's.

-The DSL makes it possible to write [this](./xtext.http.rest.testsuite.example/src/CompleteExample.testsuite) and get [this](./xtext.http.rest.testsuite.example/src-gen/CompleteExample.java).
+The DSL makes it possible to write [this](./xtext.http.rest.testsuite.example/src/CompleteExample.testsuite) and get [this](./xtext.http.rest.testsuite.example/src-gen/CompleteExample.java), to e.g. test [this](https://github.com/jonev/mock-api).

 ## Use the DSL